 You can begin the admission process today by talking to a caring intake coordinator.
 They will take down your information, talk about your history, and verify your insurance for you.
 You don’t have to worry about being rejected due to your insurance because federal law has protections in place now.

 Don’t let alcoholism interfere with a happy life.
 Now that you know the signs of alcoholism, you can reach out to a quality rehab center.
-Contact Renaissance Recovery’s alcohol rehab in California today, and we’ll get your loved one on the road to recovery.866.330.9449
+Contact Renaissance Recovery’s alcohol rehab in California today, and we’ll get your loved one on the road to recovery.
+Call today at 866.330.9449